pivotal-cf/docs-pks/shutdown-startup.hbs.md

 ###<a id="start-apps"></a> Step 9: Start Customer Apps

-Start all apps running on the Tanzu Kubernetes Grid Integrated Edition-provisioned Kubernetes clusters.
+Start all apps running on the {{  vars.product }}-provisioned Kubernetes clusters.

 ###<a id="restore-pdbs"></a> Step 10:  Restore All PodDisruptionBudgets